simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 156 TRAILS TO INMOST ASIA

 Astrology.
-In the temple are found paintings or painted scrolls representing the mandda or the mystic sphere of influence of the Kdacat^ra system or the Wheel of Time.
-A thorough knowledge of \ar~tsi or astronomy is essential for a correct understanding of the doctrine.
+In the temple are found paintings or painted scrolls representing the *mandala* or the mystic sphere of influence of the *Kalacakra* system or the Wheel of Time.
+A thorough knowledge of *kar-tsi* or astronomy is essential for a correct understanding of the doctrine.
 This mystic doctrine was introduced into Tibet by the great Dipankara Shrijnana or Atisha, a famous professor from the Indian convent of Vikramashila, in the eleventh century aj>.
 The doctrine which probably appeared in India about the end of the tenth century A.D. originated in the Realm of Shambhala, a region situated north of Tibet proper.

 The center of the Kalacakra doctrine was the Tashi-lhun-po Monastery.
 One of the monastic colleges of Tashi-lhun-po was consecrated to the study of Kalacakra and is known under the name of Diin-khor-gyi da-tshang (Tib.
 Dus-’khor-gyi gra-tshang) or College of Kalacakra.
 This college was for a long time the chief seat of learning, where specially approved pupils could consecrate their time to the study of the abstruse treatises on the doctrine.
 Books on the Kalacakra doctrine are given only to trustworthy pupils, and an outsider can obtain books on it only after having obtained a special permission to do so from the Dalai Lama or the clerical authorities of Tibet.
 Such books are seldom printed and the block prints are preserved at big monastic presses.
 When a person has received the necessary permission, the book is printed on paper furnished by the applicant, no fee being taken for printing.